ducksouplab/deploy-ducksoup/tutorial/server-configuration.md

 docker ps
 ```

 Are all the services showing up and running?
 If not, check the troubleshooting documentation below.
+If everything is up and running, you may now start coding your own experiments, please refer to the [Experiment template tutorials](https://github.com/ducksouplab/experiment_templates/tree/main/tutorial), which explains how to do this.

 ---